Two-Dimensional Billiards Are Turing Complete: Introduction

 Given the richness of billiard dynamics, a natural question arises: can billiards realize the full complexity of computation?
-Since the pioneering work of Moore \cite{Moore1,Moore2}, it has become clear that many continuous dynamical systems can simulate algorithms and thereby exhibit undecidability phenomena rooted in Turing’s Halting problem \cite{turing}.
+Since the pioneering work of Moore \cite{Moore1,Moore2}, it has become clear that many continuous dynamical systems can simulate algorithms and thereby exhibit undecidability phenomena rooted in Turing’s Halting problem \cite{turing} (for a historical discussion on the attribution see also \cite{joel}).
 At a more foundational level, the question of whether physical systems can genuinely realize such Turing-universal behavior has been central since the very origins of computation, notably in the seminal works of Feynman \cite{Feynman1982Simulating} and Wolfram \cite{WolframUndecidability}.
-Universal computation has since been embedded in a wide range of settings, including polynomial differential equations, mechanical systems with tailored potentials, cellular automata and hydrodynamic flows \cite{KoiranCosnardGarzon,GracaCampagnoloBuescu_Computability,BournezGracaHainry,Wolfram_CA,Wolfram_Fluids,tao1,CardonaMirandaPeralta_conjectureMoore, CardonaMirandaPeralta_survey, CardonaMirandaPeraltaPresas, CardonaMirandaPeralta_universality, CardonaMirandaPeralta_euclidean, GonzalezMirandaPeralta_universality}.
+Universal computation has since been embedded in a wide range of settings, including polynomial differential equations, mechanical systems with tailored potentials, cellular automata and hydrodynamic flows \cite{KoiranCosnardGarzon,GracaCampagnoloBuescu_Computability,BournezGracaHainry,Wolfram_CA,Wolfram_Fluids,tao1,CardonaMirandaPeralta_conjectureMoore, CardonaMirandaPeralta_survey, CardonaMirandaPeraltaPresas, CardonaMirandaPeralta_universality, CardonaMirandaPeralta_euclidean, GonzalezMirandaPeralta_universality, BrueraCardonaMirandaPeraltaSalasSalo2024}.
 A unifying framework behind several of these results is Topological Kleene Field Theory, which encodes computable functions into flows on manifolds with boundary so that dynamical questions translate into questions of computation \cite{GonzalezMirandaPeralta_TKFT}.

+A Turing machine is a simple mathematical model of computation.
+It consists of a finite set of internal states, a tape whose entries belong to a fixed alphabet, and a transition rule that prescribes, at each step, how the machine updates its state, modifies the tape, and moves along it.
+Despite its elementary definition, there exist universal Turing machines that can simulate any algorithmic procedure.

+When a dynamical system can reproduce, under a suitable encoding, the evolution of a universal Turing machine, the system is said to be \emph{Turing complete}.
+This provides a precise bridge between computation and dynamics.
+In particular, natural questions about the trajectories of a Turing complete system may inherit the undecidability of the halting problem: there is then no algorithm that can decide the corresponding dynamical question for all possible inputs in finite time.